Organizational Performance Management in Business

 Effective Weekly Meetings

-We'll discuss these on a high level in this article, and I will link to supporting information so that you can dig deeper into any of the organizational performance management sections below.
+We'll discuss these on a high level in this article.
+I will link to supporting information so you can dig deeper into the organizational performance management sections below.

-Organizational culture is a set of shared values, beliefs, and behaviors that are held by an organization.
-It can be defined as the “patterns of behavior” in which people work together to accomplish organizational goals (Hogan & Hogan, 2003).
+Organizational culture is a set of shared values, beliefs, and behaviors that an organization holds.
+It can be defined as the "patterns of behavior" in which people work together to accomplish organizational goals (Hogan & Hogan, 2003).
 It is the way that people work together to achieve common goals.
-The purpose of this study was to determine if there were any differences between the two companies based on their organizational cultures.
-The results showed that both companies had similar organizational cultures; however, one company had a more positive culture than the other.
+This study aimed to determine if there were any differences between the two companies based on their organizational cultures.
+The results showed that both companies had similar corporate cultures; however, one had a more positive culture than the other.

-Organizational performance is a skill that a company can define, measure, and improve using the proper KPIs, quarterly rocks, and a goal management system to keep your employees engaged and motivated.
-You need to actively work on organizational culture on a daily basis with a great BHAG (long-term goal), clearly respected set core values, and mutual respect.
+Organizational performance is a skill that a company can define, measure, and improve using the proper KPIs, quarterly rocks, and a goal management system to keep employees engaged and motivated.
+It would be best if you worked on organizational culture daily with a great BHAG (long-term goal), clearly respected set core values and mutual respect.
 Investing in people and culture is one of the most often overlooked measures that leads to improved financial performance and increased market share.

 3-5 Year Strategic Plan

-Long-term planning usually involves people from different departments working together for several years, so it’s extremely easy to get off course or to lose sight of what everyone is trying to accomplish.
-You might know all of the details; you can fill those in later, but make sure you define as much as you can - even if you aren't sure exactly how to get there yet.
-This strategic plan is different than budgeting but needs to be done first to ensure that you can properly fund your growth plans.
-(See: When to do strategic planning vs budgeting for more information).
+Long-term planning usually involves people from different departments working together for several years, so getting off course or losing sight of what everyone is trying to accomplish is straightforward.
+You might know all the details; you can fill those in later, but make sure you define as much as possible - even if you are still figuring out exactly how to get there.
+This strategic plan is different from budgeting but needs to be done first to ensure that you can adequately fund your growth plans.
+(See: When to do strategic planning vs. budgeting for more information).

-If you organize initiatives as projects with a clearly seen common purpose and the right software to keep track of goals and progress, it's easy to keep on track.
-With this technology, you can easily track your progress and discover any issues before they become major problems.
+If you organize initiatives as projects with a seen common purpose and the right software to keep track of goals and progress, it's easy to keep on track.
+With this technology, you can easily track your progress and discover any issues before they become significant problems.
 Finding things early is always the most cost-effective way to treat a problem; the tricky thing is finding it.
-That's why you need to make sure that your entire organization knows the plan, not just the strategic planners.
-It needs to be communicated and over-communicated is better than under-communicated.
+That's why you must ensure that your entire organization knows the plan, not just the strategic planners.
+It needs to be communicated, and over-communicated is better than under-communicated.

 Annual and Quarterly Operational Planning Alignment

-To build and sustain an effective team, you need to keep them focused on strategic goals.
+To build and sustain an effective team, you must keep them focused on strategic goals.
 High-Performance Teams need a tool designed to manage work towards expected results, linking the strategic plan to the projects and the action items within each project.
-Cross-functional Organizational alignment is a key outcome of effective team planning.
+Cross-functional Organizational alignment is a crucial outcome of effective team planning.

 Because the work is arranged into projects, which are then broken down into tasks, those responsible for the outcomes of these projects must learn to work across the organization.
-This creates a powerful sense of unity among team members and removes any issues or dysfunction caused by silos.
-However, things are always moving in business, and that's why you need to have effective and efficient weekly meetings.
-Make sure that you think about your critical numbers for the year; this is one of the best ways to measure organizational performance.
+This creates a powerful unity among team members and removes any issues or dysfunction caused by silos.
+However, things are always moving in business, so you need to have effective and efficient weekly meetings.
+Could you make sure you think about your critical numbers for the year?
+This is one of the best ways to measure organizational performance.

 Weekly Adjustment Meetings to Solve Problems Fast

 Meetings that aren't productive waste both time and energy.
-It is the managers’ responsibility to make sure that teams are clear on goals and priorities; having a clear dashboard for the team and each individual helps ensure this.
-Meetings are several factors more effective when participants know what the issues are and have reviewed their dashboards prior to the meeting.
-You'll need to have everyone schedule a quick 15-minute calendar block to review the dashboards and be ready to discuss any adjustments that need to be made.
+It is the managers' responsibility to ensure that teams are clear on goals and priorities; having a clear dashboard for the team and each individual helps ensure this.
+Meetings are several factors more effective when participants know what the issues are and have reviewed their dashboards before the meeting.
+You'll need to have everyone schedule a quick 15-minute calendar block to check the dashboards and be ready to discuss any adjustments that need to be made.

 At cross-functional meetings, everyone will know the status of all initiatives and what is required to achieve productive results.
-You'll have to make sure that each team member knows their role and how they fit into the bigger picture.
-This is how growing mid-market companies eliminate silos and build strong trust and collaboration throughout the company.
-They can do so because they have built an environment where everyone feels empowered to speak up and share their ideas with others.
+You'll have to ensure that each team member knows their role and how they fit into the bigger picture.
+This is how growing mid-market companies eliminate silos and build strong trust and collaboration.
+They can do so because they have created an environment where everyone feels empowered to speak up and share their ideas with others.

 Daily Focus and Effective Leadership

-The key is to have the right system that enables CEOs and managers to measure what matters and let the CEO, department and project managers, and team leaders know when they need to step into mentor and coach towards high performance.
-This allows for quick and effective responses to issues in a timely matter, instead of allowing the CEO to be baffled by hearing about a problem for the first time at a quarterly meeting.
+The key is to have the right system that enables CEOs and managers to measure what matters and let the CEO, department, project managers, and team leaders know when they need to step into, mentor, and coach toward high performance.
+This allows for quick and effective responses to issues in a timely matter instead of letting the CEO to be baffled by hearing about a problem for the first time at a quarterly meeting.

 Teamwork - The ability of individuals to work together effectively.